 Subdivision 3.16h Reviews for Other Levels of Performance

 If a faculty member’s annual reviews exhibit deficiencies but not at a level for which a comprehensive review is mandatory, the head may request either a Summary Review or a Comprehensive Review for the scheduled post-tenure review.
-In these cases, an adjustment of the faculty member’s workload may be considered as a means of strengthening overall performance, in addition to other professional development mechanisms.

 Subdivision 3.16i Special Circumstances

 (i) A faculty member may petition to defer post-tenure review for good cause, including PDA, Fulbright assignments, or leaves of absence approved by the Board.
-The faculty member must submit a written petition to the department head as soon as practical.
+The faculty member must submit a written request to the department head as soon as practical.
 If a deferment is granted, it shall be for a period of one year.

 (ii) A faculty member who plans to go up for promotion the following year may delay post-tenure review for a year.
 In the case that the faculty member does not ultimately go up for promotion, the faculty member will undergo post-tenure review that year.